Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: Preliminaries and Problem Setup

-As shown in Figure~\ref{fig:scheme_intro}, the proposed scheme aims to iteratively compute a tentative policy, say $\pi\ud\iter(\cdot)$, to be actuated on the real, though unknown, system.
-One single sample of the system evolution is then collected and fed into a learning mechanism that refines the system matrices, which, in turn, are used to improve the quality of the previously actuated policy.
-The distinctive feature of the proposed approach is that the aforementioned steps are interwoven rather than temporally separate, as is typically done in the literature.
+As shown in Fig.~\ref{fig:scheme_intro}, our scheme iteratively computes a tentative policy, say $\pi\ud\iter(\cdot)$, to be actuated on the real, unknown system.
+One single sample of the system state is then collected and fed into a learning mechanism refining the matrices estimates, which, in turn, are used to improve the policy.
+The distinctive feature of our approach is that these steps are interwoven rather than temporally separate, as is typically done in the literature.